ibm-cloud-docs/ibm-spectrum-lsf/adding-profile-types.md

     ```
     {: screen}

-6. You can submit the change by using the -R option.
-See the following example:
+4. Run the following commands to restart the processes and apply the changes:
      ```
+     $lsadmin reconfig
+     $badmin mbdrestart
+      ```

+5. You can submit the change by using the -R option.
+See the following example where "Template2" is an example value for Template ID:

+    ```
-    bsub -R “templateId=Template-2” sleep 1000
+    bsub -R “templateId=Template2” sleep 1000
     ```
     {: pre}